JoeyStanley/jekyll-for-designers/resources.md

 * Also, check out [Coolers](https://coolors.co/) for more inspiration on color palettes.

 * And if you have a start and end point, this [Colorpicker app](http://tristen.ca/hcl-picker/) can get colors in between those points.

+* I've needed to do a bivariate cloropleth before, so Timo Grossenbacher's [blog post](https://timogrossenbacher.ch/2019/04/bivariate-maps-with-ggplot2-and-sf/) was helpful because it illustrates what this is and how you can do it in R.